philc/book-notes/an elegant puzzle - will larson.md

 * Organizations (chap 2)
   * Sizing teams is the fundamental challenge of org design.
   * "Managers should support 6 to 8 engineers."
+  * "Managers of managers should support four to six managers."
   * TLMs: typically manage 4 engineers.
 It has limited career growth, because to progress, they must either dedicate more time to management and become full time managers, or dedicate more time to IC work and lose or freeze their management load.
   * Coaches: "managers with greater than 8 reports."
 They act as coaches and safety nets for problems.
 They have to operate shallow rather than deep because of their report count.
-  * "Managers of managers should support four to six managers."
-  * Eng teams should be eight
+  * Eng teams should be eight people
-    * The primary reason for this is that oncall rotations want eight engineers, and it's the most functional for an eng team to carry its own pager.
+    * The primary reason for this is that oncall rotations want eight engineers, and it's most functional for an eng team to carry its own pager.
     * Rotations can be shared across teams, although most find being oncall for components they're unfamiliar with to be disproportionately stressful.
   * "Small teams (fewer than four) are not teams"
     * He's regretted forming these teams.
 Lumpy delivery, fragile in the face of churn.
   * "Keep innovation and maintenance together"
-    * It's good for more.
-Avoids a two-class system.
-Difficult.
+    * Avoids a two-class system.
+Difficult to execute.
     * To create a new team, grow an existing team to 8-10, and then split into two teams of 4-5.
   * Four states of a team
+    * Also described in this [short article](https://lethain.com/durably-excellent-teams/).
     * The four states:
       * Falling behind.
 Solution: add people
         * What about taking people from other teams?
 "I'm pretty negative on that... people are not fungible, and generally folks end up in useful places.
 By nature, it's also impossible for this discussion not to become political.
 So implement this system fix by adding *net new* people to the company."
-      * Treading water: reduce WIP
+      * Treading water.
+Solution: reduce work in progress
-        * Able to get the critical work done, but not paying down debt.
+        * In this phase, the team is able to get the critical work done, but they're not paying down debt.
-      * Repaying debt: add time
+      * Repaying debt.
+Solution: add time
         * This is the turning point, because the benefits of debt repayment compounds, as each improvement you make provides more future time.
-        * Once some debt gets repaid, the stakeholders will be hungry for more velocity, and more of their bandwidth to be spend on roadmap work.
-Allow this team enough space for the compounding to take effect.
+        * Once some debt gets repaid, the stakeholders will be hungry for more velocity, and more of their bandwidth to be spent on roadmap work.
+Allow this team enough space for the compounding to take some effect.
-      * Innovating: add slack
+      * Innovating.
+Solution: add slack
     * Do the exercise of labeling which state each team is in, and how exactly to apply the fix dictated by the system.
     * "We reach for adding headcount too quickly."
     * Your job as a manager is to initiate the correct "system fix" to progress the team to the next, better state.
-Don't just support the team tactically; you won't have confidence that you'll ever get out of the current state.
-First, institute the system fix, then support the team, to allow the fix to "work its magic."
+Don't just support the team tactically.
+You won't have confidence that you'll ever get out of the current state.
+First, institute the system fix; then, support the team.
+This allows the fix to "work its magic."
     * These system fixes are slow to take effect, but durable.
     * Recommends focusing on one team at a time to get it into the "treading water" state, before focusing at